Susan Roseff, MD

 Fax: (804) 828-6156

-Susan Roseff, MD, has been the Chair of the Division of Clinical Pathology, in the Department of Pathology at the Virginia Commonwealth University Health System, and Director of Apheresis, since July 2012.
-Prior to this appointment, she was the Medical Director of Transfusion Medicine at the VCU Health System beginning in 2000.
+Susan Roseff, MD, is interim Chair of the Department of Pathology.
+She is also the Chair of the Division of Clinical Pathology, in the Department of Pathology at the Virginia Commonwealth University Health System.
+She is Director of Apheresis, since July 2012.
+In 2019, she was named the Vice Chair of the Department of Pathology.
+Prior to these appointments, she was the Medical Director of Transfusion Medicine at the VCU Health System beginning in 2000.
 She is also a member of the Board of Directors of the Virginia Premier Health Plan of the Virginia Commonwealth University Health System.
 Prior, she was a member of the Board of Directors of the Virginia Commonwealth University Health System Authority, where she also served as the Board’s Secretary and as a member of the Executive Committee.
-Prior to joining VCU/VCUHS, Dr. Roseff worked for the American Red Cross Biomedical Services, beginning in 1993, serving as the Medical Director or Chief Medical Officer in regional blood services in Nashville, Tennessee, Charlotte, North Carolina and Columbia, South Carolina.
+Before joining VCU/VCUHS, she worked for the American Red Cross Biomedical Services, beginning in 1993, serving as the Medical Director or Chief Medical Officer in regional blood services in Nashville, Tennessee, Charlotte, North Carolina and Columbia, South Carolina.

 Dr. Roseff has served in leadership positions in a variety of national and international professional organizations.
-She is currently a member of the American Board of Pathology’s Transfusion Medicine and Blood Banking Test Development and Advisory Committee.
+She is currently a member of CAP’s Economic Affairs Committee, in the Payment Policy Sub-committee and CAP’s Wellness Committee.
+She served on the the American Board of Pathology’s Transfusion Medicine and Blood Banking Test Development and Advisory Committee for 16 years.
 She has served as the secretary of the AABB’s Board of Directors, the Chair of the AABB’s Standards Program Unit and as AABB’s liaison to the Department of Health and Human Services Advisory Committee on Blood and Tissue Safety and Availability.
 In addition, she was a member of the College of American Pathologist’s Transfusion Medicine Resource Committee from 2006 – 2011.
 She also served as a member of the Department of Health and Human Services’ Advisory Committee on Blood Safety and Availability from 2005-2008.
-In September 2012 Dr. Roseff was invited to be a temporary voting member of the Blood Products Advisory Committee to the FDA for the topics “Octapharm” and “Point of Issue Testing of Platelet Components for Bacterial Contamination.”
+In September 2012, she was invited to be a temporary voting member of the Blood Products Advisory Committee to the FDA for the topics “Octapharm” and “Point of Issue Testing of Platelet Components for Bacterial Contamination.”
 She has also served as a committee chairs for ASFA (American Society for Apheresis) and the ASCP (American Society of Clinical Pathology).
-Dr. Roseff is Board Certified in Clinical Pathology and Transfusion Medicine and Blood Banking by the American Board of Pathology.
+She is Board Certified in Clinical Pathology and Transfusion Medicine and Blood Banking by the American Board of Pathology.

 Clinical Specialties: Pediatric Transfusion Therapy, Clinical Apheresis, Blood Component Therapy, Immunohematology, Sickle Cell Disease, Patient Blood Management and Laboratory Test Utilization